GuillaumeFalourd/formulas-github/README.md

 To import this repository, you need [Ritchie CLI installed](https://docs.ritchiecli.io/getting-started/installation)

-Then, you can use the `rit add repo` command manually, or execute the command line below directly on your terminal:
+Then, you can use the `rit add repo` command manually, or execute the command line below directly on your terminal (since CLI version 2.8.0):

 ```bash
 rit add repo --provider=Github --name=formulas-github --repoUrl=https://github.com/GuillaumeFalourd/formulas-github --priority=1